Second Brigade, Second Division

 Note: The 2nd Rhode Island Infantry, Companies A, F, G, and H, were stationed at the Railroad Halls, Union Station, opposite Exchange Place, Providence, Providence County, Rhode Island; and Companies E and I at Eddy Street, Providence, Providence County, Rhode Island, on 4 June, 1861.

-Mustered in three years, Providence, Providence County, Rhode Island, 5 & 6 June, 1861: The 2nd Rhode Island Infantry, Companies A, B, C, D, E, F, G, H, and K, were mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861, and Company I on 6 June, 1861.
+Mustered in three years, Eddy Street, Providence, Providence County, Rhode Island, 5 & 6 June, 1861: The 2nd Rhode Island Infantry, Companies A and H, were mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, at 10.30 AM on 5 June, 1861; Companies B, C, D, E, F, G, and K, for three years in the afternoon on 5 June, 1861; and Company I for three years on 6 June, 1861.

 Note: The 2nd Rhode Island Infantry, Company A, was stationed at Eddy Street, Providence, Providence County, Rhode Island, on 6 June, 1861.